amatii/compiler/README.md

 ## To do:
 * make 'live' graph of the SSA variables
 	* reversed the edges of CFG. then started with bb without input edge.(kind of lexical ordering!)
 	* made the graph: how to eliminate dead code?
-I have to consider what program return, print, or write?
+I have to consider what program return, print, or write? https://www.seas.harvard.edu/courses/cs153/2018fa/lectures/Lec23-SSA.pdf oage 37: 1. stores into mem, performs I/O, returns from function, calls function that may have side effects •2. defines variable that is used in a live statement •3. is a conditional branch that affects whether a live statement is executed (i.e., live statement is control dependent on the branch)

 	* implement graph coloring, or implement my own? (ask Franz)
+	* how to implement 'While'? http://ssabook.gforge.inria.fr/latest/book.pdf page 96: The firstpass, very similar to traditional data-flow analysis, computes partial liveness setsby traversing the forward-CFG backwards.
+The second pass refines the partialliveness sets and computes the final solution by propagating forward along theloop nesting forest.
+For the sake of clarity, we first present the algorithm forreducible CFGs.
+Irreducible CFGs?can be handled with a slight variation of thealgorithm, with no need to modify the CFG itself.

 * deal with arrays
 * deal with functions/procedures: